MurmurationsNetwork/MurmurationsDocumentation/docs/faqs/general.md

 ## My questions isn’t answered here – what can I do?

-You can [send us a message](https://murmurations.network/contact/) and we will reply and add the answer here, or join the [Telegram group](https://t.me/joinchat/JvotB0kuxrjFgvYszbNvZw) and ask there.
+You can [send us a message](https://murmurations.network/contact/) and we will reply and add the answer here.